maribelacosta/dief/README.md

 devtools::install_github("maribelacosta/dief")
 ```
 ## Other Links
-Learn step by step how to use the dief package with Jupyter Notebooks.
+Learn step by step to use the `dief` R package with Jupyter Notebooks.
-- Introduction to the dief package: https://github.com/maribelacosta/dief-notebooks/blob/master/Dief-Intro.ipynb
+- Introduction to the `dief` package: https://github.com/maribelacosta/dief-notebooks/blob/master/Dief-Intro.ipynb

-Check the dief-app Shiny app.
+Check the `dief-app` Shiny app.
- - Visualize the dief-app at: https://maribelacosta.shinyapps.io/dief-app/
+ - Visualize the `dief-app` at: https://maribelacosta.shinyapps.io/dief-app/

 ## License
 This package is licensed under CC BY 4.0.